 ...because deep concepts are not concrete...they must be historically concretized so as to reveal the 'many determinations', and 'unity of the diverse' in real phenomena.
 In this sense, the concepts such as 'global value relations', 'global working day' and 'global worker' are world historically informed concepts posed at a less abstract level precisely to allow one to capture the 'unity of the diverse'.
 Global value relations include the politics of state relations, the world market, colonization and imperialism, and the (often geographically separated) labour regimes of absolute and relative surplus value production.
-In other words, instead of understanding the production of absolute and relative surplus value in dualistic, localistic, oppositional evolutionary ways (legacies of the late nineteenth-century nationalism, evolutionism and positivism), the concept of global value relations emphasizes their dialectical/relational and contradictory unity. (ibid, 49)29
+In other words, instead of understanding the production of absolute and relative surplus value in dualistic, localistic, oppositional evolutionary ways (legacies of the late nineteenth-century nationalism, evolutionism and positivism), the concept of global value relations emphasizes their dialectical/relational and contradictory unity. (ibid, 49)35

-Araghi's own historical framing of 'global value relations', as elaborated in Araghi (2009a), consists of
+His own historical framing of 'global value relations', as elaborated in Araghi (2009a), consists of

-(i) 1492-1832: 'the era of colonial enclosures and the original primitive accumulation of capital in England', marked at its two ends by the arrival of Columbus in the Caribbean and the Poor Law Amendment Act in Britain, which signified 'the beginning of a systematic attempt by the English liberal industrial bourgeoisie to dismantle the ...rudimentary welfare system' that existed (ibid 120) in order to discipline the working class.

-(ii) 1832-1917: 'the food regime of capital' marking the emergence and then dominance of industrial capitalism and the global divisions of labour it created.
-The 'agrarian policy of the colonial-liberal globalism of this period was...depeasantization, proletarianization and urbanization at home, and peasantization, ruralization and the superexploitation of coerced labour in the colonies' (ibid 122).

-(iii) 1917-1975, established at its two ends by the Bolshevik revolution and the victory of the
+- (i) 1492-1832: 'the era of colonial enclosures and the original primitive accumulation of capital in England', marked at its two ends by the arrival of Columbus in the Caribbean and the Poor Law Amendment Act in Britain, which signified 'the beginning of a systematic attempt by the English liberal industrial bourgeoisie to dismantle the ...rudimentary welfare system' that existed (ibid 120) in order to discipline the working class. - (ii) 1832-1917: 'the food regime of capital' marking the emergence and then dominance of industrial capitalism and the global divisions of labour it created.
+The 'agrarian policy of the colonial-liberal globalism of this period was...depeasantization, proletarianization and urbanization at home, and peasantization, ruralization and the superexploitation of coerced labour in the colonies' (ibid 122). - (iii) 1917-1975, established at its two ends by the Bolshevik revolution and the victory of the Vietnamese national liberation struggle, and characterized as a period of 'global reformist retreat from classical liberalism' (ibid), including the developmental state (of which the USSR was the first major example).

-(with industry), deriving from 'the land-based character of production, the physiological requirements of human food consumption, and the cultural significance of food in social practice' (Goodman and Watts 1994, 37-8, 39-40).
+34 There is much slippery ground here, which it is inevitably risky to try to cover in the truncated manner of this paper.
+Araghi's charge of 'agrarian exceptionalism' might apply to the postmodernist 'abstract particularism' he detects in Goodman and Watts (1994), but surely not to their abbreviated formulation of 'agriculture's difference' (with industry), deriving from 'the land-based character of production, the physiological requirements of human food consumption, and the cultural significance of food in social practice' (Goodman and Watts 1994, 37-8, 39-40).
 These qualities are central to the agroecological turn of food regime analysis, and not least its criticism of how capital dispossesses 'peasants', industrialises farming processes and generates 'food from nowhere', all of which contribute to social and ecological devastation as Araghi agrees (e.g, Araghi 2009b).

-29 Araghi points to broadly similar issues to those highlighted, albeit in very different manner, by Jairus Banaji (2010) and his arguments about applying Marx's method in constructing 'theory as history'.
-One problem in both Araghi and Banaji concerns the character and range of theoretical 'determinations' needed to pursue historical analysis, raised in my review essay on Banaji (Bernstein 2013).
+35 Araghi points to broadly similar issues to those highlighted, albeit in very different manner, by Jairus Banaji

+(2010) and his arguments about applying Marx's method in constructing 'theory as history' One problem in both Araghi and Banaji concerns the character and range of theoretical 'determinations' needed to pursue historical analysis, raised in my review essay on Banaji (Bernstein 2013).
 One should ask of Araghi's 'global value relations include...': where does the list of possible inclusion end?
 Is there any hierarchy of 'determinations'?
 If so, how is that hierarchy itself determined?
 If not, then what?
 And so on.